-Registration for the Spring 2021 semester begins Monday, November 2nd.
-Spring semester classes begins January 19th.
+Registration for the Spring 2021 semester began Monday, November 2nd.
+Spring semester classes begins January 19, 2021.
 Students are welcome to come to campus to visit with an advisor.
 Our campus is open Monday thru Friday, 8:00 am to 5:00 pm.
 LSCO has implemented a face-covering policy for anyone on our campus, so please make sure you are wearing a face covering or stop in our Library to pick up one.

 Students can schedule a remote advising session appointment with an Advisor.
 To schedule an online appointment please contact the Advising Center at firstname.lastname@example.org or at (409)882-3340.

 Students may also register for courses online through Self Service Banner (https://www.lsco.edu/registration/registration.asp).
 Many holds have been waived to allow students to self-register online.

 More information on course registration can be found on our Online Registration website page.

 LSCO’s campus bookstore is open and ready to serve students each Monday through Thursday 7:45 am through 2 pm.
 They will continue to accept orders online for delivery, too.
 Plan ahead and shop early since there may be longer shipping times than usual based on local delivery conditions.
 Please visit the bookstore website for specific information regarding bookstore policy, textbook rentals, or purchases.

 I am an LSCO employee and think that I am considered to be at an increased risk as defined by the CDC.
 What is the process to request workplace accommodations?